-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES MATHEMATICS , , KINDERGARTEN Counting and Cardinality (K.CC) A. Know number names and the co unt sequence.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES MATHEMATICS KINDERGARTEN Counting and Cardinality (K.CC) A. Know number names and the co unt sequence.
 M.K.CC.A.1 Count to 100 by ones and by tens.
-Number Songs Counting Songs Number Counting Number Instruction Skip Counting Counting Puzzle Count to 100 by ones and tens.pdf: Count to 100 by ones and tens.
-Missing Numbers Count On By 1 Numbers 1-5 Numbers 6-10 Math Newsletters Count By 10s Numbers 60-69 I Can Count to 100 M.K.CC.A.2 Count forward beginning from a given number within the known sequence (instead of having to begin at 1).
-Count On Counting Songs Counting Puzzle Dot-to-Dot Count forward.pdf: Count forward beginning with a given number within the known sequence.
+Counting Songs (See titles at end of document.)
+Number Counting (e.g., Number 2 Counting) Finger Counting Object Counting Count with 5-Frames Skip Counting Count to 100 by ones and tens.pdf: Count to 100 by ones and tens.
+Missing Numbers Count On By 1 Numbers 1-5; 6-10 Count By 10s Numbers 60-69 I Can Count to 100 M.K.CC.A.2 Count forward beginning from a given number within the known sequence (instead of having to begin at 1).
+Counting Songs (See titles at end of document.)
+Count On Counting Puzzle Count forward.pdf: Count forward beginning with a given number within the known sequence.
 Let's Count On Toss and Count Count On by 1 Math Newsletter: Count On Flashcards M.K.CC.A.3 Write numbers from 0 to 20.
 Represent a number of objects with a written numeral 0-20 (with 0 representing a count of no objects).
-Math Books Counting Songs Number Songs Number Counting Number Instruction Counting Puzzle Write numbers 0-20.pdf: Write numbers from 0 to 20.
+Counting Songs (See titles at end of document.)
+Number Tracing Object Counting Count with 5-Frames Write numbers 0-20.pdf: Write numbers from 0 to 20.
 Represent a number of objects with a written numeral.
-Numbers Practice: 1-20 Numbers 1-5 Add groups Count on by 1 Number Writing Practice: 0-20
+Numbers Practice Numbers Add groups Count on by 1 Number Writing Practice